SarahDal/sarahdal.github.io/_posts/2024-02-17-BlindburnStill.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/CheviotGoats.jpg)

 These handsome lads are descended from the [first goats brought over in the Neolithic](https://en.wikipedia.org/wiki/British_Primitive_goat).
-I read a great story in the Northumbrian magazine 20 years ago about a shepherd up here in the 1950s who noticed the goats descendng the high fells earlier than expected; he decided to bring his sheep in too.
+I read a great story in the Northumbrian magazine 20 years ago about a shepherd up here in the 1950s who noticed the goats descendng the high fells earlier in the Autumn than expected; he decided to bring his sheep in too.
 The following night heavy snow and a bitterly cold winter followed and he thought he would have lost most of his sheep if he hadn't brought them in.
 To say thank you to the goats, come spring he bought the biggest billygoat from Morpeth market and released it to join the herd.

 Further along the Border Ridge lies Yearning Saddle Refuge Hut, the interior covered with the names, dates and gofundme addresses of Pennnie Way walkers who've stopped by.
-The soggy visitor book showed I'd just missed a group of nuns walking from Wndy Gyle back to Byrness (At least I think they're nuns, they had quite bad handwriting.)
+The soggy visitor book showed I'd just missed a group of nuns walking from Windy Gyle back to Byrness (At least I think they're nuns, they had quite bad handwriting.)

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/YearningSaddleHut.jpg)